 All services delivered should be in accordance with Client's Rights Chapter 290-4-9 and Human Rights Council for Developmental Disability Services, 02-1101.
-Providers should refer to DBHDD Provider Manual for Community Developmental Disability Providers for additional information and instructions as to rights protections.
+Providers should refer to this manual for additional information and instructions as to rights protections.